dev-academy-programme/agreements/README.md

 Agreements
 ==========

+> This repo is deprecated because we now maintain our agreements in our Google Drive.

 Agreements are formal decisions we have passed via Loomio defining how we want to work together, they are the binding agreements at the heart of Enspiral Dev Academy.

 ## Enspiral Dev Academy